pganssle-talks/chord-trainer/-0001/12/31/intro.md

 Notes:

 Good morning!
-I'm Paul Ganssle, and today I'd like to talk to you about my application implementing the Eguchi method for pitch training.
+I'm Paul Ganssle, and today I'd like to talk to you about my application that uses a chord identification method to try to help children acquire absolute pitch.